modernish/modernish/README.md

 *find-expression* is enclosed in parentheses with `-iterate` appended.
 If the entire *find-expression* is omitted, it defaults to `-iterate`.

+The modernish `-ask` primary asks confirmation of the user.
+The text of the prompt may be specified in one optional argument (which cannot start with `-` or be equal to `!` or `(`).
+Any occurrences of the characters `{}` within the prompt text are replaced with the current pathname.
+If not specified, the default prompt is: `"{}"?` If the answer is affirmative (`y` or `Y` in the POSIX locale), `-ask` yields true, otherwise false.
+This can be used to make any part of the expression conditional upon user input, and (unlike commands in the shell loop body) is capable of influencing directory traversal mid-run.

 Some familiar, easy-to-use but non-standard `find` operands from GNU and/or BSD may be used with `LOOP find` on all systems.
 Before invoking the `find` utility, modernish translates them internally to portable equivalents.